dsc-courses/practice.dsc10.com/problems/fa22-midterm/data-info.md

-Welcome to the Midterm Exam!

-**The Data**

-In September 2020, Governor Gavin Newsom announced that by 2035, all new vehicles soldin California must be zero-emissions vehicles.
+In September 2020, Governor Gavin Newsom announced that by 2035, all new vehicles sold in California must be zero-emissions vehicles.
 Electric vehicles (EVs) are among the most popular zero-emissions vehicles (though other examples include plug-in hybrids and hydrogen fuel cell vehicles).

 <center><img src='../assets/images/fa22-midterm/data22.png' width=20%></center>